Child Maltreatment - Psychological Abuse

 What are the risks of psychological abuse?

 If the child is placed in a foster home or care, it may be hard to be away from family or friends.
 Counseling may be emotionally difficult and painful.
 The child's behavior and performance in school may change.
-He may develop other serious problems.
+The child may develop other serious problems.
 These include alcohol or drug use, depression, and problems with self-esteem, moods, and relationships.
-He may have thoughts of harming himself or others.
+The child may have thoughts of harming himself or herself or others.